In run one, Olena Shkhumova (UKR) and Viera Gburova (SLO) both lost control of their sleds and crashed out; fortunately neither were injured.

 Have suggestions, feedback or comments about the Network?
 Contact our Universal Sports Customer Support Line at

 1-818-593-3978 and your call will be directed to the appropriate department.
-A Universal Sports representative will respond to your inquiry, as appropriate, within two business days.
-If you need immediate assistance for an online streaming subscription, live event or account issue, please use the customer service form below to file a ticket.
+A Universal Sports representative will respond to your inquiry.
+You may also contact us via email, please use the customer service form below to file a ticket.
 How do I contact customer support?

 Both technical and customer support for UniversalSports.com can be obtained by calling